k155cvut/cart/docs/practicals/Geocoding.md

     - the detail of the data is determined by the __spatial resolution__ of the grid, i.e. the __size__ of the __pixel__ edge (in meters)

-    - suitable for modeling and analysis of __connected phenomena__ (elevation, temperature, precipitation)
+    - suitable for modeling and analysis of __continuous phenomena__ (elevation, temperature, precipitation)

     - used for __image data__ (e.g. satellite imagery)